CBorowski-dev/docs-operaton-org/content/update/minor/712-to-713/_index.md

 ---

-This document guides you through the update from Camunda `7.12.x` to `7.13.0`.
+This document guides you through the update from Operaton `7.12.x` to `7.13.0`.
 It covers these use cases:

 1. For administrators and developers: [Database Updates](#database-updates)
 1. For administrators and developers: [Full Distribution Update](#full-distribution)